 This study attempts to fill gaps in research on community-based educational spaces and explore the role they have in shaping, resisting, or reproducing racial narratives about Black youth.
 This project seeks to affirm youth voice and the knowledge and expertise of youth workers (1) to help legitimize the work of community-based educators who are often intimately aware of complex struggles facing youth in settings where racial disparities are immense even as progressive discourse thrives, and (2) to recognize the critical role that community-based educational spaces can play in fostering racial identity and critical consciousness of young people, and their educational experiences and outcomes.
 While community-based programs are generally regarded as important places to provide youth with a wide range of opportunities for academic and social development, they are still on the periphery of educational discourse.
 Greater scholarly attention must be given to the pedagogical processes employed by community-based educational spaces in order to move them from the periphery to the center of educational discourse and pedagogical innovation.
 Implications from this work can complement school based research on race and educational opportunity and encourage meaningful school-community partnerships for optimal educational experiences and outcomes for Black youth.
 Scholarship produced from this research will help foreground the pedagogical possibilities within community-based educational spaces.

-Kabria Baumgartner is an Assistant Professor of History at the College of Wooster in Ohio.
+Kabria Baumgartner is an Assistant Professor of American Studies at the University of New Hampshire.
 Her research and teaching interests focus on early American history, African American women’s history, social movements, and the history of education in the United States.
 Her recent publications have appeared or are forthcoming in the Journal of African American Studies, New England Quarterly, and Journal of the Early Republic.
 She is currently working on her book manuscript, A Right To Learn: African American Women and Educational Activism in Early America, which is the first full-length study of African American women’s education in early America.
 Her work has been supported by the Spencer Foundation, American Antiquarian Society, and the Library Company of Philadelphia, where she was a Mellon Fellow in the Program in African American History in 2014-15.
 Baumgartner completed her Ph.D. in African American Studies and a Certificate in Feminist Studies at the University of Massachusetts Amherst.